hilton/hilton.github.com/blog/_posts/2023-03-07-simplify-development-work.md

 Source code [version control tools](https://en.wikipedia.org/wiki/Version_control) have remained a stable part of the software development process for fifty years.
-Variations in how developers use version control don’t change how publishing code changes - a _commit_ - forms the fundamental unit of work in software development.
+Despite tool variations, from decade to decade, a _code commit_ remains the fundamental unit of software development work.

-Some development teams emphasise commits, as units of work, by giving them documentation in _commit messages_ that describe each code change.
+Some developers emphasise commits, as units of work, by documenting them in _commit messages_ that describe code changes.
-However, perhaps that only happens in environments where the commits are the primary unit of work, and the team doesn’t use user stories, or any higher-level unit of work.
+This probably only happens when commits record the primary unit of work, and the team doesn’t use user stories.

 ## Two levels

-Applying these simplifications reduces the number of levels to two:
+These simplifications reduce the number of levels to two:

 1. **user story** → **user story**
 2. **development task** → **user story**